- Associate Professor Susan Fuller

 - Environmental Science

-I have nine years of teaching experience at QUT.
-During this time, I have developed and delivered new curriculum that is challenging and relevant for large (700+) 1st year classes and smaller 3rd year classes.
+I commenced teaching at QUT in 2004.
+Since this time, I have developed and delivered new curriculum that is challenging, authentic and relevant for all undergraduate year levels and across the biological science, environmental science and environmental engineering curriculum.
 My teaching goal is to capture student interest and extend student understanding and I do this by connecting students with the subject matter so that they can personally relate to concepts and build a deep level of knowledge.
-My teaching also emphasises real world learning outcomes which will enhance student prospects of employment.
-Currently, I am unit coordinator of
+My teaching emphasises practical applications for solving environmental problems and real world learning outcomes which will enhance student prospects of employment.

 For publications by this staff member, visit QUT ePrints, the University's research repository.